-The Principal Investigator is responsible for ensuring that the clinical study is performed in accordance with the signed agreement, the investigational plan, section 4 of the ICH E6(R2) guidelines on Good Clinical Practice (GCP), and applicable regulatory requirements.
+The Principal Investigator is responsible for ensuring that the clinical study is performed in accordance with the signed agreement, the investigational plan, according to ISO 14155:2020,1 and applicable regulatory requirements.
 GCP is an international ethical and scientific quality standard for designing, conducting, recording, and reporting studies that involve the participation of human subjects.
-Compliance with this standard provides public assurance that the rights, safety, and well-being of study subjects are protected, consistent with the principles of the Declaration of Helsinki 64th WMA General Assembly 2013 and that the clinical study data are credible.
-The Investigator must maintain clinical study files in accordance with section 8 of the ICH E6(R2) guidelines on Good Clinical Practice (GCP), and applicable regulatory requirements.
+Compliance with this standard provides public assurance that the rights, safety, and well-being of study subjects are protected, consistent with the principles of the Declaration of Helsinki 64th WMA General Assembly 20132 and that the clinical study data are credible.
+The Investigator must maintain clinical study files in accordance with applicable regulatory requirements.